 While the Nano Puff does feature a shell with a DWR and a Nylon construction, it is not very weather resistant.
 During our water tests, water initially beaded up then saturated through the material to our base layers pretty quickly.
 This is due to the numerous stitching patterns on the fabric.

 This piece offers some wind protection, but because it has a thin construction, a cold, sharp wind can cut through the fabric at the site of the stitching (one again).
 That said, the Nylon shell does a decent job at functioning as a windbreaker, and when worn with an appropriate layer, it performs well.
 Overall, not the most weather resistant, but performance is on par with other quilted competitors.

 Comfort & Coziness

 As a minimalist jacket, this product isn't that comfy or cozy.
 While the materials are slippery and smooth and allow for easy layering, it does not exhibit any comfort features like a fleece-lined chin guard or pockets.
-It does have a garaged zipper, full helmet compatible hood and nice big hand warming pockets, perfect for stashing away a few items.
+It does have a garaged zipper, full helmet-compatible hood, and nice big hand warming pockets, perfect for stashing away a few items.
 The fabric doesn't stretch a whole lot, which some of our testers loved, while others preferred a mobile face fabric.

 Similar to most of the quilted competitors, the Nano Puff demonstrates a great level of breathability while outside playing.
-The materials are thinner while the insulation isn't super stacked.
+The materials are thinner, while the insulation isn't super stacked.
 Also, because of the quilted design, there are tiny perforations throughout the material, allowing air to move in and out quite easily.
-These features make it a great option for hiking, climbing, and for use as a mid-layer during the winter months.
+These features make it a great option for hiking, climbing, and use as a mid-layer during the winter months.